pantos-io/research-ethrelay-evaluation/README.md

 $ npm link
 ```

+## Get Started

-## Setup
+### Setup the database
-The block headers are stored in a PostgreSQL database.
+The block headers used for the evaluation need to be stored in a PostgreSQL database.
 Before running the experiments, set the correct ENV variables required for connecting to the database, e.g.,
 ```shell script
 $ export PGUSER=postgres \